How sick woman can access funds: CPF Board

-SINGAPORE - A single mother who sought to access her Central Provident Fund (CPF) savings on medical grounds may reapply to do so once her doctor has certified that she meets the medical criteria, said the CPF Board on Thursday (Dec 19).
+A single mother who sought to access her Central Provident Fund (CPF) savings on medical grounds may reapply to do so once her doctor has certified that she meets the medical criteria, said the CPF Board yesterday.

 The board was seeking to clarify a report on sociopolitical website The Online Citizen, which said that the board had rejected the woman's request to withdraw funds from her CPF to allow her to "choose to seek treatment or use the funds for my daughter's education".

-The board said in a Facebook post that it had been unable to contact the woman, who turned 46 on Thursday and was referred to as Ms Soo by The Online Citizen, until she had returned from an overseas trip.
+The board said in a Facebook post that it had been unable to contact the woman, who turned 46 yesterday and was referred to as Ms Soo by The Online Citizen, until she had returned from an overseas trip.

 Ms Soo told The Straits Times she was diagnosed with lupus in 2011 and has suffered from photo-sensitivity, and chronic pain and fatigue, making it difficult for her to work.